Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Spectral measure and Strichartz estimates associated with

 and

-Our purpose is to obtain the Schwartz kernel of the operator $(\LL_V+k^2)^{-1}$ so we first consider the kernel of the operator $\LL_V+k^2$.
+Our purpose is to obtain the Schwartz kernel of the operator $(\LL_V+k^2)^{-1}$.
+First we consider the kernel of the operator $\LL_V+k^2$.
 To this end, we regard this operator as acting on half-densities, using the flat connection on half-densities that annihilates the Riemannian half-density $|dg|^{\frac12}$.
-It is natural to introduce this operators $\LL_V$ as acting on half-densities $|dg|^{\frac12}$ by the formula
+It is natural to introduce the operators $\LL_V$ as acting on half-densities $|dg|^{\frac12}$ by the formula

 A way to understand these formulas is that the term vanishes if the derivatives hit the half-densities.
-This is because that the derivatives are endowed with the flat connection on the half-density bundle which annihilates the half-density $|dg|^{1/2}$.
+This occurs because the derivatives are endowed with the flat connection on the half-density bundle which annihilates the half-density $|dg|^{1/2}$.